-I love sauces, especially this Sweet Thai Chili Sauce.
+I love sauces, especially this Thai Sweet Chili Sauce.
 I’ve been told I drown my food in sauces, but I can’t help it, I really love tasty sauces.
-I remember the first time I had Sweet Chilli Sauce (or Sweet Thai Chili Sauce), it was here in Australia.
+I remember the first time I had Thai Sweet Chilli Sauce (or Sweet Thai Chili Sauce), it was here in Australia.
 We were invited to a bbq, where I ate the most delicious bbq grilled chicken.
 They told me it was marinated in a Sweet Chili Sauce, and simply bbq’d on a grill, so easy!
 I was hooked.